alphagov/govuk-design-guide/docs/patterns/patterns-documentation-template.md

   0:
     title: #Delete this comment before entering the name of the variation that exists for this pattern.
     description:
       # You MUST wrap this in double quotation marks (ie. " "), since markdown can be used to enter this information.
+To create a heading, use three hashes (ie. ###).
       #Delete this comment before entering a description of variation.

 # Components that make-up this pattern